algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/weekly_report/weekly_report7.md

 ### <u> Introduction </u>

-This week, despite being the last week of project is the last week of development for the Virtual Processor.
+This week, despite being the last week of the project is the last week of development for the Virtual Processor.
 Meaning that by the end of the week, we need to release our final product.
-Meaning that both our Assembler and Processor have to be finished, refurbished and ensure that an user can use our product.
+This means that both our Assembler and Processor have to be finished, refurbished and to ensure that a user can use our product.

 ### <u> Ongoing Tasks</u>